ngiann/FastParzenWindows.jl/README.md

 We use a dataset taken from the paper.
 We generate 300 data points using:
 ```
 using FastParzenWindows
-using PyPlot # must be independently installed, eeded only for plotting present example
+using PyPlot # must be independently installed, needed only for plotting present example
 using Statistics

 X = spiraldata(300)